akka-samples/trip-agent/README.md

 This app represents an agency that searches for flights and accommodations via the prompt from the user through a HTTP call.

-It's composed by a LLM (Anthropic) and tools to find flights, accommodations and sending mails.
+It's composed by a LLM Model and tools to find flights, accommodations and sending mails.

 Once a search is requested the app will look for the flights, accommodations, and will email the requester with some options and the best value offer.